Three key questions: Which of UW’s spring newcomers will make an immediate impact this fall?

 Oh, and senior Cade Otton might just be the best in the country.
 In 2020, he led the Huskies in catches (18), receiving yards (258) and receiving touchdowns (3), while averaging 14.3 yards per reception.

 But more than one tight end will make his way onto the field this fall.
-Alongside Otton, sophomore Devin Culp and true freshman Mark Redman both worked into the reputation — but combined for a total of one catch for 15 yards.
+Alongside Otton, sophomore Devin Culp and true freshman Mark Redman both worked into the rotation — but combined for a total of one catch for 15 yards.

 If Moore can prove himself as a pass-catcher, UW could tout a tight-end combination similar to that of Otton and Hunter Bryant in 2019.